-If any proposed costs will be procured by sole source to a single vendor, a sole source justification must be submitted to FDLE for approval.
+If a subrecipient requests to procure goods or services costing \$10,000 or more by sole source to a single vendor, a sole source justification must be submitted to FDLE for approval prior to the obligation of grant funds.
 For a sole source procurement over the federal Standard Acquisition Threshold (SAT) of \$250,000, written pre-approval must be obtained from both FDLE and DOJ.
 Subrecipients should submit the completed "Sole Source Justification" form with the application or as soon as the procurement method is known.